 \textbf{[(b)$\Rightarrow$(a)]} Suppose $T$ satisfies (1)(b).
 By the dual of \cite[Lem.~2.3]{sentieri:2020} (noting again that the argument does not require $T$ to be in $\Tcal$), it suffices to show that every proper subobject of $T$ is in $\Fcal$.
 But this follows immediately if we consider the exact sequence $0 \to 0 \to Y \to T$. \end{proof}

-\begin{remark} Almost torsion-free and almost torsion modules are closely related to the minimal (co)extending modules over finite-dimensional algebras introduced in \cite{barnard:carroll:zhu:2019} and also the brick labelling in \cite{demonet:iyama:reading:reiten:thomas:2017}.
+\begin{remark} Almost torsionfree and almost torsion modules are closely related to the minimal (co)extending modules over finite-dimensional algebras introduced in \cite{barnard:carroll:zhu:2019}, and also the brick labelling given in \cite{Asai:2020} for functorially finite torsion pairs and in \cite{demonet:iyama:reading:reiten:thomas:2017} for general torsion pairs.
 The precise connections between these concepts are made clear in \cite{sentieri:2020}.

-If $\tau=(\Qcal, \Ccal)$ is a cotilting torsion pair, then $\Ccal$ is closed under direct limits, hence all torsion, almost torsion-free modules are finitely generated.
-On the other hand, there may be torsion-free, almost torsion modules which are not finitely generated, as Example~\ref{large tf/t} will show. \end{remark}
+If $\tau=(\Qcal, \Ccal)$ is a cotilting torsion pair, then $\Ccal$ is closed under direct limits, hence all torsion, almost torsionfree modules are finitely generated.
+On the other hand, there may be torsionfree, almost torsion modules which are not finitely generated, as Example~\ref{large tf/t} will show. \end{remark}